breatheco-de/content/src/content/lesson/4geeks-method-the-assignments.md

 This feedback back will focus mainly on the [coding guidelines you can read here](/lesson/coding-standards-guidelines), but here is a brief summary of the criteria:

-- Code Style & Cleanness
+- Code Style & Cleanness.
-- Variable names
+- Variable names.
-- Best Practices
+- Best Practices.
-- Refactoring Suggestions
+- Refactoring Suggestions.

 ### Live class code review
 Every now and then, we dedicate parts of the live classes to review previous code in several formats:
-Group review: During class, you will be put in teams with one mentor to review project solutions from you or your classmates.
+Group review.
+During class, you will be put in teams with one mentor to review project solutions from you or your classmates.
 The discussion will focus on the [coding guidelines](https://4geeks.com/lesson/coding-standards-guidelines).

 ## What if you are stuck on a project?